khayes/khayes.ie/about.md

 <h3>About Me</h3>
 <p>
     My name is Kieran Hayes.
 I'm a software engineer based in Dublin, Ireland.<br />
-    My experiences and hobbies are within the gaming industry, where I have over a decades experience.
+    My experiences and hobbies are within the gaming industry, where I have over a decade of experience.
 </p>
 <p>
     Most notably I have created and maintained customer service applications & systems for <a href="https://www.blizzard.com/" target="_blank">Blizzard Entertainment</a><br />